jacg/liquidata/doc/mdbook/src/intro.md

 + `branch` accepts exactly one pipe; `fork` accepts an arbitrary number

-+ `branch` creates components which can be inserted in the middle of a pipeline;
-  `fork` creates components which can only be placed at the end of a pipeline ...
-+ ... in other words, `branch` creates uncapped pipes; `fork` creates capped pipes.
++ `branch` returns an uncapped (open) pipe; `fork` returns a capped pipe (sink).

 ### Use `branch` to make spies out of sinks

-`branch`, like `spy`, allows you to insert operations on a copy of the stream at any point in a network, without affecting what flows downstream.
-In contrast to `spy` (which accepts a single plain function), `branch` accepts an arbitrary number of pipeline components ending in a sink, which it combines into a pipeline.
+`branch`, like `spy`, allows you to insert operations on the stream of data flowing through any point in a network, without affecting what flows downstream.
+In contrast to `spy` (which accepts a single plain function), `branch` accepts an arbitrary number (maybe zero) of open pipes followed by exactly one sink.
+It combines these to make a capped pipe into which it sends all data it sees, in addition to allowing the same data to flow downstream.
 Consequently `branch` can be thought of as a way of making spies out of capped pipes or sinks.

 TODO: create the following example
 ```python